kelemen/netbeans-gradle-project/readme.md

 - The *sourceCompatibility* and the *targetCompatibility* in the build script are ignored but these can be set separately in project properties (stored with the *settings.gradle* in *.nb-gradle-properties*).
-- Only a single task can be executed (and the built-in tasks, like rebuild).
-Custom tasks will be needed to make the project really usable.
-Also global custom tasks like with the Maven plugin would be nice as well.
-Allowing to execute custom tasks is relatively straightforward to implement.
+- Global custom tasks cannot be added (as with the Maven plugin).